atinux/nuxt-auth-utils/README.md

 );
 ```

-- For the `users` table it is important to have a unique identifier like a username or email.
+- For the `users` table it is important to have a unique identifier such as a username or email.
 When creating a new credential, this identifier is required and stored with the passkey on the user's device, password manager, or authenticator.
 - The `credentials` table stores:
   - The credential `ID` (potentially as primary key)
   - The credential `public key`
   - A `counter`.
-Each time a credential is used, the counter is incremeneted.
-We can use this value to do extra security checks.
-More about `counter` can be read in [this section](https://simplewebauthn.dev/docs/packages/server#3-post-registration-responsibilities).
+Each time a credential is used, the counter is incremented.
+We can use this value to perform extra security checks.
+More about `counter` can be read [here](https://simplewebauthn.dev/docs/packages/server#3-post-registration-responsibilities).
 For this example, we won't be using the counter.
 But you should update the counter in your database with the new value.
   - A `backed up` flag.
 Normally, credentials are stored on the generating device.
 When you use a password manager or authenticator, the credential is "backed up" because it can be used on multiple devices.
-See [this section](https://arc.net/l/quote/ugaemxot)
+See [this section](https://arc.net/l/quote/ugaemxot) for more details.
   - The credential `transports`.
 It is an array of strings that indicate how the credential communicates with the client.
-It is used to show the correct UI for the user to use the credential.
-See also [this section](https://arc.net/l/quote/ycxtiorp)
+It is used to show the correct UI for the user to utilize the credential.
+Again, see [this section](https://arc.net/l/quote/ycxtiorp) for more details.

 The following code does not include the actual database queries, but shows the general steps to follow.
 The full example can be found in the playground: [registration](https://github.com/Atinux/nuxt-auth-utils/blob/main/playground/server/api/webauthn/register.post.ts), [authentication](https://github.com/Atinux/nuxt-auth-utils/blob/main/playground/server/api/webauthn/login.post.ts).
 ```ts